 Attractions in Khao Lak - Phangnga Province, Thailand

-is a fair sized town and varying levels of accommodation
+is a fair sized town and varying levels of accommodation are available.

 Koh Kho Khao